tusomavhunga/tusomavhunga/README.md

 - 👋 Hi, I’m @tusomavhunga
 - 👀 I’m interested in Cisco CCNP studies.
 - 🌱 I’m currently learning how to build a home LAB using EVE-NG and GNS3
-- - 📫 How to reach me build a home LAB using EVE-NG and GNS3
+- - 📫 How to reach me on tuso@mavhunga.com

 <!---
 tusomavhunga/tusomavhunga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.